 [Happy birthday to me . . . and Ann Marie!]

-Sharon Shinn is a St. Louis-based writer (I think), a graduate of Northwestern, and in the same writers’ group as Laurell K. Hamilton.
+Sharon Shinn is a St. Louis-based writer (I think), seek a graduate of Northwestern, web and in the same writers’ group as Laurell K. Hamilton.
 They’re nothing alike, by the way.
 She’s published a great deal of books, ranging from the vaguely SF futuristic fantasy series starting with Archangel, to the high-fantasy series starting with Mystic and Rider, and a handful of unrelated novels.
 I actually started reading her books over ten years ago; Archangel knocked me out, and that was her second published novel.
 She has written three children’s fantasy novels, starting with this volume; they were published by Firebird.

 One night, in a little town called Tambleham, a woman named Damiana is having a baby.
 Her sister, Angeline, is attending her, and a mysterious stranger on horseback stops off and leaves a second baby with her.
 Damiana decides to raise both children on her own; the girl, Fiona, and the boy, Reed.
 Damiana and Angeline are both Safe-Keepers, people in their society who hear secrets, never to reveal them.
 There are also Truth-Tellers, who always say the truth, and the Dream-Maker, who can make dreams come true.
 In any case, years pass, and Fiona has decided to become a Safe-Keeper like her mother.
 Unfortunately, Thomas the Truth-Teller has said to her that she won’t be one.
 What will she become?
 And what of Reed, who can’t settle down with any one pursuit?
 Continue reading The Safe-Keeper’s Secret, by Sharon Shinn